aqlaboratory/openfold-3/docs/source/template_how_to.md

   ccd_file_path: <optional/path/to/ccd/file>
 ```

-where a CCD file can be optionally provided if the template structures contain custom ligands or other chemical components.
+where a CCD file can be optionally provided if the template structures contain
+custom ligands or other chemical components.

+For regular inference runs, prefer setting custom CCD via
+`dataset_config_kwargs.ccd_file_path` in `runner.yml`; this value is copied to
+`template_preprocessor_settings.ccd_file_path` automatically.